Why might an application be turned down?

 Can I appeal a decision?

-We believe the decision to be correct, however, if we’ve told you that you’re not eligible to apply or that your application was not successful, you’re entitled to challenge this decision.
+We believe the decision to be correct, however, if your full application was not successful, you’re entitled to appeal this decision.

 If you’d like to do this, or you’ve got additional information supporting your application, please write to us.
 Remember to include your contact number in your letter.